-(b) to the allotment (otherwise than under sub-paragraph (a) above) of equity securities for cash up to a total nominal value of £510,000;
+(b) to the allotment (otherwise than under sub-paragraph (a) above) of equity securities for cash up to a total nominal value of £1,500,000;

-- 7. That the Company be generally and unconditionally authorised to make market purchases within the meaning of section 693(4) of Companies Act 2006 (the Act) of its ordinary shares of 1p each in the capital of the Company ("shares") on such terms and in such manner as the directors may from time to time determine, provided that: - (a) the maximum number of shares authorised to be purchased is 7,350,000 being the number representing 15% of the issued ordinary share capital of the Company at the date of the meeting; - (b) the minimum price (exclusive of expenses) which may be paid per share is 1p (being the nominal value per share) and the maximum price which may be paid per share is an amount equal to 20% higher than the average of the middle market quotations per share as derived from the NEX Growth Market for the fifteen business days immediately preceding the day on which the shares are purchased; - (c) the authority shall expire at the conclusion of the next annual general meeting of the Company; and - (d) the Company may make a contract to purchase shares under the authority before the expiry of the authority, and may make a purchase of shares under such contract even though the authority has ended. - 8.
-That a one-off bonus in the amount of £50,000 be paid to be shared amongst the Directors and Company Secretary for their significant efforts in executing on the investment objectives of the Company.
+- 7. That the Company be generally and unconditionally authorised to make market purchases within the meaning of section 693(4) of Companies Act 2006 (the Act) of its ordinary shares of 1p each in the capital of the Company ("shares") on such terms and in such manner as the directors may from time to time determine, provided that: - (a) the maximum number of shares authorised to be purchased is 14,635,714 being the number representing 15% of the issued ordinary share capital of the Company at the date of the meeting; - (b) the minimum price (exclusive of expenses) which may be paid per share is 1p (being the nominal value per share) and the maximum price which may be paid per share is an amount equal to 20% higher than the average of the middle market quotations per share as derived from the AQSE Growth Market for the fifteen business days immediately preceding the day on which the shares are purchased; - (c) the authority shall expire at the conclusion of the next annual general meeting of the Company; and - (d) the Company may make a contract to purchase shares under the authority before the expiry of the authority, and may make a purchase of shares under such contract even though the authority has ended.